CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/LLC_Form.01.md

 3.3.Ti=Additional Contributions

 3.3.sec=Except as otherwise provided in the Act, no Member is required to contribute additional capital to the Company.
 Additional capital contributions to the Company may be made by the Members only with the approval of the Managers.
 If the Managers approve additional capital contributions, the Managers must set a maximum amount of such contributions that will be accepted from the Members.
-Each Member will then have the right, but not the obligation, to contribute a pro rata share of the maximum based upon the Member’s Membership Interest.
+Each Member will then have the right, but not the obligation, to contribute a pro rata share of the maximum based upon the Member's Membership Interest.
 If any Member elects to contribute less than the Member's pro rata share of the maximum, the other Members may contribute the difference on a pro rata basis in accordance with their Membership Interests or on any other basis they may agree upon.

 3.4.Ti=No Interest on Capital Contributions